esh-b/pase_speechbrain/downstream/speaker_id/README.md

 ### Steps to run the downstream task
 1. Update the `pretrained_path` in the `train.yaml` file to the directory containing the encoder's ckpt file.
 Also, update the filename in `paths` key of the `pretrainer` parameter accordingly.
 1. Once done, the downstream task can be trained using `python train.py train.yaml`.
 This will download the minilibrispeech dataset if not available in the current directory and then run the training.

-### TODO
-- The `qrnn` module present in this code is same as the one used in the self-supervised training.
-Try to import the qrnn from the main directory instead of copying the same to the current directory and using it.